neerajmahajan/recap-python/README.md

 # recap-python
-Repository to revise, document and and create examples for Python language.
+Repository to revise and document Python laguage.

+## Repository structure
+  * Will be creating seprate branches in this repository for different topics.